Approximation bounds for convolutional neural networks in operator learning: Numerical validation

 To collect the training and test sets, we proceed as follows.
 We sample $N_{train} = 20$ equally spaced values for the scalar parameter $\mu\in\Theta_{0}$, and we consider their midpoints to obtain $N_{test} = 19$ test instances.
 For each $\mu\in\Theta_{0}$ fixed, we then extract uniformly $N_t = 25$ time snapshots from the global trajectory defined over the interval $[0,T]$.
 Once again, we train the DNN models using the L-BFGS optimizer (no batching, learning rate = 1).

 \\\\ Results are reported in Figures \ref{fig:monodecay} and \ref{fig:monoex}.
-As for the benchmark example, we see that the DNN models become more and more expressive as we move from $\Phi^{(1)}$ to $\Phi^{(3)}$.
-The architectures mostly struggle in capturing flat regions, which is understandable as these entail discontinuities in the higher-derivatives (cf. Figure \ref{fig:monoex}).
-Finally, the error trend, reported in Figure \ref{fig:monodecay}, is in agreement with the estimates presented in Theorem \ref{theorem:param} regardless of the initial guess for the architecture.
+As for the benchmark example, we see that the DNN models become more and more expressive as we move from $\Phi^{(1)}$ to $\Phi^{(3)}$. \review{Furthermore,} the error trend, reported in Figure \ref{fig:monodecay}, is in agreement with the estimates presented in Theorem \ref{theorem:param} regardless of the initial guess for the architecture.
 Note, once again, that here we only consider one resolution level, as we employ the same step size $h$ adopted by the Finite Element solver.

 Since we included time as an additional parameter, the plots in Figure \ref{fig:monoex} fix both the scalar parameter $\mu$ and the time instant $t$.
 However, we recall that according to Equation \eqref{eq:test} the model was evaluated in terms of worst-case errors.
 In particular, the quality of the approximation is guaranteed over the whole time interval $[0,T]$ and for any choice of the scalar parameter $\mu\in\Theta_{0}$.
 Figure \ref{fig:monotime}, shows the overall dynamics of the solution for two different choices of $\mu$, with a comparison between Finite Element solutions and DNN approximations.
 Despite containing a few numerical artifacts, we see that the DNN model fully captures the general behavior of the solutions, both in the hyperbolic and diffusive case ($\mu=1.33\cdot10^{-2}$ and $\mu=4.64\cdot10^{-2}$ respectively).
 Of note, the spurious oscillations in the DNN approximation are in perfect agreement with the errors reported in Table \ref{tab:param2}.
 Accordingly to Theorem \ref{theorem:param}, these can be removed by considering larger architectures and, possibly, more training data.